Career

 What was your first paid partnership?

 Honestly, I’m not sure.
-I started using the same spreadsheet (new page per year) to track everything in 2017, and the first one is a $300 partnership from Noosa (yogurt) but I know that wasn’t my first.
+I started using the same spreadsheet (new page per year) to track everything in 2017.
+The first paid partnership I have record of is $300 partnership from Noosa (yogurt) but I know that wasn’t my first.

 Do you set your fee or does a brand dictate the terms?
 How do you know what to ask for?